jbrelloch/Angular-SpringBoot-REST-JWT/README.md

   * In Memory DB with H2
   * Using JPA and JDBC template to talk to relational database
   * How to request and respond for paginated data

-* Frontend
-  * Organizing Components, Services, Directives, Pages etc in an Angular App
-  * How to chain RxJS Observables (by making sequntial AJAX request- its different that how you do with promises)
-  * Techniques to Lazy load Data (Infinite Scroll)
-  * Techniques to load large data set in a data-table but still keeping DOM footprint less
-  * Routing and guarding pages that needs authentication
-  * Basic visulaization

 * Build
   * How to build all in one app that includes (database, sample data, RESTfull API, Auto generated API Docs, frontend and security)